 When you choose to place a rug on your heated floor, it is best not to cover large areas of the floor, as even the best of materials will still reduce the spread of heat throughout your room.
 One practical and beautiful alternative is to choose runners.
 A well chosen runner will bring ambience and style to the room and at the same time, by being narrow, will allow the heat to circulate, not causing issues with the underfloor heating.

 If you do choose a rug, instead of a runner, consider its size and the furniture arrangement.
 With underfloor heating it is best to have an all-off style arrangement (see the image below), where the rug sits in front of, not underneath the furniture, this way allowing the floor to breathe.

 The best rug thickness for heated floors

 The advice from most heating companies has been to recommend rugs and carpets of a thermal resistance that is less than 1.5 togs.
-On a practical level, this means that your rug should not be exceedingly thick with a high pile height as this traps the heat within the fibres.
-Recent research by The Carpet Foundation, in partnership with the Underfloor Heating Manufacturers Association (UHMA), has shown that the thermal insulation value should not add up to more than 2.5 togs when the ratings of the rugs or carpets are combined with the tog levels of the underlay.
+On a practical level, this means that your rug should not have a high pile height as this traps the heat within the fibres – an ideal pile height is 10 – 12mm.
+Recent research by The Carpet Foundation, in partnership with the Underfloor Heating Manufacturers Association (UHMA), recommend the thermal insulation value should not add up to more than 2.5 togs when the ratings of your rugs (or carpets) are combined with the tog levels of the underlay.

-It’s best to seek advice from your heating company if you’re thinking of placing a rug or carpet across a large proportion of your room and be sure to watch out for the tog values of any carpets you’re purchasing.
-It is best to consider using natural fibre materials that are hand-knotted and not felt-backed, with lower pile heights that do not sprawl across your entire space.
+It’s best to seek advice from your your underfloor heating provider if you’re thinking of placing a rug or carpet across a large proportion of your room and be sure to watch out for the tog values of any carpets or rugs you’re purchasing.
+Consider using natural fibre materials that are hand-knotted and not felt-backed, with lower pile heights that do not sprawl across your entire space.
 If you’d like any further advice about suitable rugs from our range, please feel free to contact us.